Britten Pears Arts: Background and ethos

 Following its successful launch in 1948, the Aldeburgh Festival expanded year by year until it outgrew the available venues in the town.
 When redundant malting buildings in Snape became available in 1965, an initial 25-year lease was taken on the largest of the Victorian malthouses, and it was converted by Arup Associates (architects and engineers) and Wm.
 C. Reade (builders) into Snape Maltings Concert Hall.
 The 820-seat Hall was opened by HM The Queen on 2 June 1967.
-From that date, the main events of the annual Festival were relocated to Snape.
+From that date, the main events of the annual Festival were relocated to Snape Maltings Concert Hall.
 A major fire in 1969 led to the re-development of the site, re-opening the following year, and gradually what was once a Concert Hall for a three-week Festival, became a year-round venue, including the introduction in the 1980s of the annual Snape Proms.

 From the very beginning, part of the artistic vision of the original directors had been the development of young musical talent.
 As early as 1953, Britten and Pears, committed to the musical development of young people, formed the idea of having a school of music at Snape.
-The fundamental concept was “to prepare and promote young singers or string players for professional life at the very highest level.”
+The fundamental concept was "to prepare and promote young singers or string players for professional life at the very highest level."
 It took until September 1972 for the first masterclasses to be given, by Pears, and in 1975 a Snape Maltings Training Orchestra rehearsed and performed at the Hall for the first time.
 Following the death of Britten in 1976, the Benjamin Britten Memorial Appeal was launched, and the barley store adjacent to the Concert Hall was converted by Arup Associates into the Britten–Pears School for Advanced Musical Studies.
 Opened on 28 April 1979 by the patron of the Aldeburgh Foundation, HM Queen Elizabeth the Queen Mother, the School incorporated a 120-seat recital room (today named the Peter Pears Recital Room), a top-floor Seminar Room, with many practice rooms in between and a reference library, the Holst Library.